 7. Focus on Systems vs. Goals

 A lot of us are taught to set goals.
 While there’s a place for goals, simply setting a goal is never enough.
-It’s way more actionable to focus on building systems that move you towards a goal.
+Focusing on building systems that move you toward a goal is way more actionable.

 Goals focus on outputs.